nebuIr/atlasapp.info/README.md

 # atlas.nebulr.me
-Website for 'Atlas for No Man's Sky' Android app
+The Atlas for No Man's Sky Website

 Website live at: https://atlas.nebulr.me/